vanderbilt-redcap/external-module-framework-docs/guide.md

     intro_to_queries
     record_wrangling
     ```
+1. Perform these steps for each of the above module directories.
+You can do this for all modules now, or wait until you reach the exercise for each below.
-1. A version suffix has already been appended to the `hello_world` exercise.
-You will also need to append `_v0.0.0` to each of the other directories you copied in the previous step, then enable each under **Control Center -> External Modules -> Manage**.
-You can do this now, or wait until you reach the step for each exercise below.
-Version suffixes are required for REDCap to recognize modules, and are intentionally left off to simulate having just `git clone`d each module from a public repository.
+    - Append the `_v0.0.0` version suffix to each directory name.
+A version suffix has already been appended to the `hello_world` exercise as an example.
+Version suffixes are required for REDCap to recognize modules, and are intentionally left off to simulate having just cloned each module from a public repository.
 For more details on module directory naming, see the [Directory Names](directory-names.md) page.
+    - Enable each module under **Control Center -> External Modules -> Manage**
+    - Enable the module on a project under **Any Project Page -> External Modules -> Manage**, and use that project when testing each of the exercises below.
+This is required since some hooks only run on project pages by default.

 ---